Grilled Eggplant Salad

 - While eggplants cool, cut the grape tomatoes in half.
 When eggplants are cool enough to handle, cut them into slices about 1 inch thick.

-Tips for making the sauce and assembling Grilled Eggplant Salad:
+Making the sauce and assembling Grilled Eggplant Salad:

 - While eggplants cool, make the amazing dressing.
 Start with fresh basil leaves, fresh parsley, and some sliced garlic.